MrGiovanni/ModelsGenesis/README.md

 - keras/
 - pytorch/

-**&#9733; News: Models Genesis, incorporated with nnU-Net, [rank # 1](https://decathlon-10.grand-challenge.org/evaluation/challenge/leaderboard/) in segmenting liver/tumor and hippocampus.**
+**&#9733; Models Genesis, incorporated with nnU-Net, ranked #1 in liver/tumor and hippocampus segmentation on the [Medical Segmentation Decathlon](https://decathlon-10.grand-challenge.org/evaluation/challenge/leaderboard/) (as of 2021; the live leaderboard now loads results client-side and may not display historical standings).**
 - competition/